billziss-gh/pmci/README.md

 - Use a larger HDD or an SSD.

 - Use a custom image that has already performed `firstboot`.
 The default FreeBSD image performs a system update and other expensive work when booted for the first time (i.e. the `/firstboot` file exists).
-An image that has already done these tests boots much faster.
+An image that has already done this work boots much faster.
     ```
     $ ./pmci freebsd_builder_create builder0
     # wait until builder has fully booted; it will do so twice;